Permafrost/Tundra/readme.md

     # returns the list of top-level keys in the given IData document
     tundra.document:keys($document)

+    # returns the number of top-level elements in the given IData document
+    tundra.document:length($document)

     # sets the value associated with the given key in the given IData
     # document
     tundra.document:put($document, $key, $value)